nial0003/e25-prog2/01-rest-api-and-spring-data-jpa/02-jpa-relations/exercises/06-patch.md

 **PATCH** requests are used to apply partial modifications to a resource.
 Unlike PUT requests, which require the entire resource representation, PATCH requests allow you to send only the fields that need to be updated.

-Lets consider the following user stories:

-**USERSTORY 01**: As a user, I want to update only the status of an order without affecting other fields like order date or order lines.

-We will only implement the first user story in this exercise, the second user story is left as an optional exercise.
+We will only implement patching for the `status` field of an order for simplicity.

 ## Step 1: Create a DTO for the PATCH request